Derwent Valley Car Club

 Overview

 SEMiTaSS aims to research how electric vehicle (EV) sharing can become a successful sustainable mobility option in rural towns and villages.
-Research shows that the potential of transport electrification to be sustainable, inclusive, and transformative is augmented if EVs are shared – and even more so in smaller settlements.
-Outside cities, remote working and online shopping replace some trips, but do not necessarily reduce total car trips or mileage.
 Local public transport services have declined in frequency and reliability across rural areas, shrinking access for those unable to drive and enforcing car dependency on residents who are, on average, 10 years older than their urban counterparts.
-Shared electric mobility (SEM) services are concentrated in cities, so there is limited understanding of their possible success factors outside urban neighbourhoods.
-SEM could reduce car dependency, isolation, and transport carbon emissions in towns and villages, but there is little specific research into how to make this happen.
+Rural driving patterns mean transport carbon emissions are higher per capita and EV adoption could deliver greater emissions reductions than in cities, but uptake lags in rural areas.
+Although shared electric mobility (SEM) services are recognised as a potential way to improve accessibility and reduce car ownership and use as well as emissions in the countryside, they are concentrated in cities, so there is limited understanding of their possible success factors outside urban neighbourhoods.

-Building on the QUISEM project, SEMiTaSS also aims to identify further quantitative indicators of viability and impact specific to smaller settlements, such as changes to multiple car ownership.
+Building on the QUISEM project, SEMiTaSS also aims to identify further quantitative indicators of viability and impact specific to smaller settlements.
 It will continue to develop the dashboard to support communities and local policymakers in visualising and benchmarking these place-specific benefits.

-SEMiTaSS is designed to bring together local government policymakers, SEM operators, and users and involve them directly in the research into how SEM becomes integrated into their communities, co-producing at least one SEM trial.
+SEMiTaSS is designed to bring together local policymakers, SEM operators, community groups and users and involve them directly in the research into how SEM becomes integrated into their communities, co-producing at least one SEM trial.
 The project will provide and help practitioners and users disseminate outputs to demonstrate the viability and success factors of SEM in town and village communities.
 This knowledge will benefit local authorities who have declared climate emergencies, shared mobility operators who can expand into new markets, and rural residents who want more sustainable and community-focused transport options and assets.
-The outputs will also be designed so that local communities and policymakers can engage with the EV industry (building on the ZEV mandate), property developers and rural employers who can help them invest and scale the sharing service ecosystem in these rural communities.

 In brief